Reds, Rhodophyta

 A rose red mystery

-Rose-purple frills on a purple blade
+Rose-purple frills on a deep purple blade

 References